Juvaria Jafri Madani

 My research interests include the role of finance in development strategies and my doctoral research examines the relationship between financial inclusion policies and financial citizenship.
 I am specifically interested in how products of inclusive finance, including micro-credit and mobile money, are designed especially for those who do not use mainstream banking institutions and how the market for financial services tends to be bifurcated as a result.

 Supervisor(s): Dr. Anastasia Nesvetailova, Dr. Bobby Bannerjee

-Research Interests: IPE, finance and growth, poverty, informality
+Research Interests: IPE, finance and growth, shadow banking, financial inclusion

 SG1022 Producing Social Data (City University)